 • Student Demand: Proximity to large institutions like UNC Charlotte fuels rental demand in areas like University City.

-Charlotte remains a landlord-favorable market with strong fundamentals.
-Investors with well-located rental properties continue to enjoy stable income, low vacancy, and consistent rent appreciation.
+Charlotte stays a landlord-favorable market with fundamentals that reward patience.
+Investors with well-located rental properties are seeing stable income, low vacancy, and consistent rent appreciation.
+If you’re weighing the trade-offs between urban and suburban property investments, Charlotte offers compelling options on both sides of that equation.

 Charlotte Real Estate Market